 from habana_frameworks.torch.hpex import hmp hmp.convert()

-Any segment of script (e.g. optimizer) in which you want to avoid using mixed precision should be kept under the following Python context:
+Any segment of script (e.g. optimizer, fallback to CPU backend, etc.) in which you want to avoid using mixed precision should be kept under

 Two different lists are maintained: (i) OPs that always run in BF16 only, (ii) OPs that always run in FP32 only.

 Python decorators are used to add required functionality (bf16 or fp32 casts on OP input(s)) to torch functions (refer to code snippet below).

 Any OPs not in the above two lists will run with precision type of its 1st input (except for exceptions listed below).

 For OPs with multiple tensor inputs (maintained in a separate list, e.g. add, sub, cat, stack etc.), cast all inputs to the widest precision type among all input precision types.
 If any of these OPs are in BF16 or FP32 list, that list has a higher precedence.

 For in-place OPs (output & 1st input share storage), cast all inputs to precision type of 1st input.